jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

 Below are some sample questions you may encounter in your exam.

-1. ** A Foundation Amateur operator who is operating Upper Side Band on Frequency 14.349 is:**
+1. **A Foundation Amateur operator who is operating Upper Side Band on Frequency 14.349 is:**
-  1.1 Operating within their license
+  1.1.
+Operating within their license
-  1.1 Operating too close to the band edge
+  1.1.
+Operating too close to the band edge
-  1.1 Operating outside of foundation priviledges
-  1.1 All of the above
+  1.1.
+Operating outside of foundation priviledges 1.1.
+All of the above

 ---